 The downside is that the excluded pair would only be covered as many times as it would be explicitly forced, so the same scalability risk applies in situations that involve parameters with relatively large numbers of values.

 As mentioned at the beginning, the future update will render these methods unnecessary, but, in the meantime, we hope they allow you to more easily incorporate N-way rules into your Hexawise models.
-If they do not resolve your challenges, feel free to contact us using firstname.lastname@example.org or use the chat option available to most Hexawise users in the bottom right of your screen.
+If they do not resolve your challenges, feel free to contact us via firstname.lastname@example.org or the chat option available to most Hexawise users in the bottom right of your screen.